ccinkosky/cinko-dev-stash/README.md

  * seconds - the seconds value from when the cached item was stored.
 Default: 'no-expire'
  * refresh - the refresh function.
 Default: false
  *
- * Note: the key is passed to your callback function.
+ * Note: The key is passed to your callback function.
 You could then
  * set the value in the cache again by using window.stash.set().
  *
  * Note: getElse returns a promise, so the function needs to be called within an
  * asynchronous function using 'await' in order to return the actual value and not
  * another promise.
  *
- * Note: do to the inconsistant behavior when calling .toString() on a function,
+ * Note: Do to the inconsistant behavior when calling .toString() on a function,
  * it is best for your function not too use async->await and rather use .then() if
  * it needs to await on a promise.
  */